n-stuff/window-system/docs/api-overwrite/NStuff_Tessellation.md

 ---
-uid: NStuff.Tessellator
+uid: NStuff.Tessellation
 summary: *content
 ---
-The namespace provides types to transform arbitrary polygons into primitve objets that can be rendered by the GPU.
+The namespace provides types to transform arbitrary 2D or 3D polygons into primitve objets that can be rendered by the GPU.